Emtiaz-ahmed-13/skillsync_server/README.md

 ## Overview

-SkillSync is a centralized web-based collaboration platform designed to streamline workflows between freelancers and clients.
+SkillSync is an enterprise-grade, centralized web-based collaboration platform designed to streamline workflows between freelancers and clients.
 Unlike traditional freelancing platforms that focus mainly on job listings, SkillSync emphasizes project management, milestone-based payments, progress tracking, and seamless communication — all within one intuitive interface.

+Built with scalability and security in mind, the platform provides a comprehensive solution for project lifecycle management, from initial proposal to final delivery and payment processing.

 ## Features